AventusProtocolFoundation/docs/docs/protocolClassic.md

 _Rinkeby contract addresses placeholder_

-All our contracts are accessed via interfaces, as defined in the contracts/interfaces directory.
+All our contracts are accessed via interfaces, as defined in the contracts/interfaces directory:

 - **IAventusStorage** the storage contract for all data in the Aventus Protocol
 - **IAVTManager** the AVT management contract: use this for depositing and withdrawing AVT into and out of the protocol